USS Spruance Sailor prepares food for dinner

-240725-N-WV584-1067 PACIFIC OCEAN (July 25, 2024) Fireman Apprentice Braylyn Efuod, from Roland, Okla., opens a can of pudding aboard the Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111).
+240726-N-WV584-1035 PACIFIC OCEAN (July 26, 2024) Fireman Elias Salgado, from Anaheim, Calif., prepares dinner aboard the Arleigh Burke-class guided-missile destroyer USS Spruance (DDG 111).
 Spruance, assigned to the Abraham Lincoln Carrier Strike Group, is underway conducting routine operations in the U.S. 3rd Fleet area of operations.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
 (U.S. Navy photo by Mass Communication Specialist Seaman Joey Sitter)

 |Date Taken: